deek042/Boogatti/README.md

     - modules needed
         -node-red-contrib-ui-joystick     this will also allow you to control things via a Node-Red dashboard -node-red-node-pi-gpio            can be installed during Node-Red install
-3. amixer - to control volume : sudo apt-get install alsa-utils
+3. amixer - to control volume : sudo apt install alsa-utils
 4. mplayer - needed to play audio : sudo apt install mplayer
 5. evtest - needed to capture controller events  : sudo apt install evtest
    - when using evtest, you must identify your event# and either move the usb dongle to a different port to match the code (event0) or change the code to match your         event#.
 The event number corresponds to the usb port(not literal port #) that the SNES controller dongle is plugged in to.
 If you move it or it doesn't              match up, the controller won't work.

 If stuff doesn't work:

   -check rasp-gpio pin numbers

   -check evtest event#